- Crawlspace & Basement Services

 Where a large amount of water is entering the crawl space, a perimeter drain, also known as a French drain, is necessary.
 A French drain system moves water through a trench to a sump pump, which then evacuates the water from the crawl space.
 For additional applications of French drains have a look at our blog How Do I Know If I Need a French Drain?

 To install a French drain, we dig an 8"–10" wide x 8" deep trench along the interior of your home’s foundation.
 The trench is then filled with a 4" perforated pipe, which is covered with crushed stone.
 Water is filtered through the stone, then enters the pipe and moves freely toward a collection basin where the sump pump removes it to a designated area, safely away from your house.

 If your yard is wet and you have water in your crawl space, your home is likely suffering from groundwater intrusion.
-The expert team at Total Home Performance will help you get to the source of your water problem and provide an effective solution to keep the water out of your crawl space.
+Schedule a humidity and moisture assessment with the expert team at Total Home Performance, and we'll help you get to the source of your water problem and provide an effective solution to keep the water out of your crawl space.